Frequently asked questions

 Read the Photographing Artwork guide for information about photographing your work.

 Can I share the portrait I have entered on social media?

 If the work you are entering is on social media please don’t mention that it has been entered until after the exhibiting artists have been announced.
 If your work is selected for the exhibition you may release this information on social media immediately and as often as you wish.
 We ask all exhibiting artists to help us promote the SPAs by tagging @scotportrait.

 What happens if my work is selected for the SPA exhibition?

-All artists who enter the competition agree that the works submitted may be exhibited as part of the Scottish Portrait Award 2017 exhibition.
-Up to 30 fine art submissions and 30 photographic submissions will be awarded a place in the Scottish Portrait Awards Exhibition to be held at the Scottish Arts Club, Edinburgh, in November 2017.
+All artists who enter the competition agree that the works submitted may be exhibited as part of the Scottish Portrait Award exhibitions.
+At least 30 fine art submissions and 30 photographic submissions will be awarded a place in the Scottish Portrait Awards Exhibition to be held at the Scottish Arts Club, Edinburgh, in November.
 Artists whose work(s) have been selected for exhibition will be notified 31 July.
 Artists are responsible for preparing their works for the exhibition, for insurance, delivery and collection.
 Please read the section in the rules on INSURANCE, DELIVERY AND COLLECTION OF WORKS.
 More information will be provided to artists whose work has been selected for entry.

 Do I keep the copyright to my work?